I have particular expertise in being able to help with the following:

-We aim to ensure that our advice is clear and concise.
-You can expect an approach with our practice that puts you first with a treatment plan to suit your needs.
+I aim to ensure that my advice is clear and concise.
+You can expect an approach that puts you first with a treatment plan to suit your needs.

-We use a range of interventions to help you.
-In addition to advanced surgical procedures we use state of the art diagnostic techniques to examine the function of your foot and the prescription of In-shoe orthoses to enhance the way your foot work
+I use a range of interventions to help.
+In addition to advanced surgical procedures, I use state of the art diagnostic techniques to examine the function of your foot and the prescription of In-shoe orthoses to enhance the way your foot work

-When surgery is necessary, the foot and ankle procedures we use are based on a tried and tested approach.
-We use the latest techniques and the latest equipment to ensure that the surgical procedure tailored for you gives you the best result possible.
-You can rest assured that whatever the treatment option you chose we put you at the centre of decision-making process all the way through.
+When surgery is necessary, the foot and ankle procedures I use are based on a tried and tested approach.
+I use the latest techniques and the latest equipment to ensure that the surgical procedure tailored for you gives you the best result possible.
+You can rest assured that whatever the treatment option you choose, I’ll put you at the centre of decision-making process all the way through.

-Our practice staff will help you from your initial enquiry right through to discharge.
-We encourage patients to tell us how they are getting on with treatment.
+My practice staff will help you from your initial enquiry right through to discharge – we encourage patients to tell us how they are getting on with treatment.

 Often a result of overuse or pressure from boots or shoes, this condition can be helped with localised treatment, insole use and stretching.
 Where this is not enough a small procedure to stimulate the tendon to heal provides good results.